 - CONTACT US

-Varicose veins, sometimes referred to as venous varicoses or varicosities, are enlarged veins which have become weak, dilated and filled with blood.
+Varicose veins and venous dysfunction affect 25% of the population.
+Sometimes referred to as venous varicoses or varicosities, these are enlarged veins which have become weak, dilated and filled with blood.
 Often these veins are twisted, enlarged, and bulging and can have a bluish, purple or red color and have more than 4 mm diameter.
 Vein enlargement is caused by leaking valves know as venous reflux disease.